rebeccatraceyt/delphin_lifesavingclub/README.md

 - Display all available course
 - Provide a virtual shop for Club Apparel
 - Provide club information:
-    - Club Mission
+    - Academy Programme
-    - Club Origins/History
+    - General Questions
 - Provide a point of contact:
     - WhatsApp
     - Facebook